maurobusso/maurobusso/README.md

 #

 # :computer: My coding journey :computer:
 I first approached coding when I was 13, I always spent a lot of time on my dad's computer playing and doing anything I could think of.
 When a day I got curios about how that computer was able to work.?
 After some googling, I then stumble across binary code and programming languages that are used to talk to computers.
 I became really interested and fascinated by this aspect of technology, so much so that I tried to teach myself phyton.
 However, at that time there were not many resources available and there were even less available in Italian, and I tried to learn from a textbook.
 It goes without saying that I miserably failed.
 However, the passion for tech stuck with me.
 Until a year ago where I was making my last project during university, where I developed a website to help people through rehabilitation using Wix.
-This made me realize how much I love building websites then I subsequently started to learn about HTML, CSS, and JavaScript and that was the point where I decided to switch career and become a software developer. </br>
-</br> I have been learning and coding ever since.
+This made me realize how much I love building websites then I subsequently started to learn about HTML, CSS, and JavaScript and that was the point where I decided to switch career and become a software developer...
+And I have been learning and coding ever since.
 <br />
 <br />
 <br />